 “Perhaps the journey to the realm of death renders such directness impossible, like a toll exacted for not passing on.
 Not all who die become ghosts.
 Those that do may be unwilling to let go, and it may be that difficulty in direct communication is a signal from the cosmos to peacefully move on.”

 Abby was intrigued by Gloriana’s theory.
 Rahab was not.
 “What nonsense.”

 “You have a better explanation?” the oracle folded her arms.

 “I do not.
 However, I do not understand where people get this ridiculous idea that the cosmos actually cares about them, that it is somehow invested in the outcomes of any of us, lesser or greater, alive or otherwise.
 And people say I’m arrogant.”

 “You don’t believe in the gods?”
 Gloriana asked.

 “‘Gods,’” Rahab said with barely-contained disdain, “is shorthand used by people too incurious about existence.
 It is not so far-fetched to imagine beings of tremendous power in the cosmos.
 Any one of us may encounter many such things.
 But there is no reason to believe those beings are the ultimate expression of either existence or power.
 There is always more power to be had, always more existence to experience, always more knowledge to secure.
 The less of our reserves we cede to other beings the better our own chance to attain greater heights.”

-“You are going to have a difficult time convincing Father Zantus that the gods are not real,” said Gloriana with a smirk.
+The oracle smirked.
+“You are going to have a difficult time convincing Father Zantus that the gods are not real.”

 “How fortunate for me, then, that I am utterly unmoved to convince him of anything.
 Regardless, I do not dispute their reality.
-I dispute their categorization.
-I dispute such things as omnipotence, omniscience, and omnipresence,” the conjurer rejoined.
+I dispute their categorization,” the wizard rejoined.

 1 Spark orison.